BIRD OF THE WEEK: 2/21/2014

 IUCN STATUS: Near Threatened

-HABITAT: Open grassland, shorelines, and alpine regions up to 16,000 feet in the Andes Mountains, Patagonia, and coastal regions of western South America
+HABITAT: Habitats up to 16,000 feet in the Andes and Patagonia; coastal regions of western South America

 An official symbol of many Andean countries, Andean Condors are among the heaviest flying birds, weighing up to 33 pounds with a wingspan of up to 10.5 feet.
 These birds are so large they make their close relative, the California Condor, look like a lightweight.